 Bhala is a summa cum laude graduate of Duke, where he was an Angier B. Duke Scholar.
 The British government awarded him a Marshall Scholarship, and he earned master's degrees from both the London School of Economics and Oxford in economics and management, respectively.
 He obtained his law degree with honors from Harvard.

 Bhala is the editor of two book series, "Studies in Globalization and Society" (Carolina Academic Press) and "International Law and Development" (Martinus Nijoff Publishers).
-He is a member of the Fellowship of Catholic Scholars, Council on Foreign Relations, Royal Society of Asian Affairs, and American Law Institute, and has consulted to governments and international organizations.
+He is a member of the Fellowship of Catholic Scholars, Council on Foreign Relations, Royal Society of Asian Affairs, American Law Institute, All India Law Teachers Congress, and was awarded life membership by the Indian Socitey of International Law.

-Bhala is an avid long-distance runner and has completed many marathons and half-marathons, including the Boston, Des Moines, Los Angeles and Richmond marathons.
+Bhala is an avid long-distance runner and has completed many marathons and half-marathons, including the Boston, Des Moines, Los Angeles, New York and Richmond marathons in under four hours.

 Case Review Series: Co-author (with Professor David Gantz, University of Arizona College of Law) of "WTO Case Review," published annually in the Arizona Journal of International and Comparative Law.

-International trade (particularly GATT, developing countries, trade remedies, and agriculture); Catholic social justice theory and its application to international trade; Islamic law (particularly classical theory and Islamic finance).
+International trade (particularly GATT, developing countries, trade remedies, and agriculture); Catholic social justice theory and its application to international trade; Islamic law (particularly classical theory and Islamic finance); law and development in India (particularly business law and secular constitutionalism).

 J.D., cum laude, Harvard, 1989; M.Sc., Oxford (Management), 1986; M.Sc., London School of Economics (Economics), 1985; A.B., summa cum laude, Duke (Economics), 1984.